-This tourist attraction is located inside the Southern Railway's former Terminal Station in Chattanooga.
+While no TN train rides can be experienced from this location, the Chattanooga Choo Choo is a well-known tourist attraction located inside the former Southern Railway's Terminal Station.
 The grand building has been converted into a hotel, shopping center, restaurants, and more.
 While there be sure and visit the model train layout, rolling stock on display, and available trolley to ride!

 Cookeville Depot Museum